 This fall I want to get a local ukulele club going.
 Have regular meetings, lessons and jams.
 Might start with a single workshop at the library.
 Contact me if you’re interested in joining us.

 Meantime, I’m also working on re-learning the bass, with an Epiphone viola bass bought locally at Blue Mountain Music, and an Ergo 5-string electric upright bass (update: sold!).
 I also play a little harmonica and have several harmonica reviews here.
+And someone recently loaned me a five-string banjo.
 I may be stretching myself a bit.

 Contact me if you want to get together to jam, to talk about the collection of song sheets, or discuss ukuleles in general.